jkunimune/Map-Projections/README.md

 ### Running from the command line

 If you are not on Windows or are otherwise not fancy enough to deserve such binaries, there are also equivalent `.jar` files in the main directory.
+To use this method, first download this repository, unzip it, and navigate to the resulting directory.

-For that, you'll need to download and install Java and JavaFX.
+To run `.jar` files, you'll need to download and install Java and JavaFX.
 There are two options.
 - You can download a Java environment with JavaFX bundled into it.
 For this, you can use any version of Java.
-- You can download the Java environment and JavaFX separately.
+- You can download a Java environment and JavaFX separately.
 For this, you must use Java 11 or higher, and must use an SDK version of JavaFX (_not_ a Jmods version).

-Be careful, because some wobsites will try to give you Java 8 without JavaFX, which won't work.
+Be careful, because some websites will give you Java 8 without JavaFX, which won't work.
 I recommend downloading the most recent version of [Azul's Zulu JRE FX](https://www.azul.com/downloads/?package=jre-fx#downloads-tabs) (make sure you change the "Java Package" dropdown to "JRE FX").

-Once you've installed Java and JavaFX, you can download the source code, unzip it, and navigate to the resulting directory in a command line window.

-If you have a Java environment with JavaFX bundled, you can run the programs with the following command:
+If you have a Java environment with JavaFX bundled in, like Azul's Zulu JRE FX, you can run the programs with the following command:
 ~~~bash
 java -jar MapDesignerRaster.jar
 ~~~